 - Know and follow the NYS Vehicle and Traffic Law (VTL).
 You will be ticketed for violations of the law, which could result in fines.
 Local ordinances may also apply. - Check that your bicycle has the required safety equipment.
 See diagram to the right. - Children under the age of 14 must wear bicycle helmets.
-Any parent or guardian who permits their child to violate the helmet law may be fined up to \$50. - Child passengers from ages 1 to 4 must ride in secure safety seats and wear a certified bicycle helmet.
+Any parent or guardian who permits their child to violate the helmet law may be fined up to \$50. - Operators of class 3 e-bikes must wear helmets. - Child passengers from ages 1 to 4 must ride in secure safety seats and wear a certified bicycle helmet.
 The law prohibits carrying passengers under age 1. - Don't carry more passengers than the bicycle is designed to carry. - Never attach yourself or your bike to another vehicle on the roadway. - Keep at least one hand on the handlebar at all times. - Never wear more than one earphone attached to an audio device. - File a report with the Department of Motor Vehicles within 10 days of any bicycle accident involving serious injury or death.